MicrosoftDocs/Viva/Viva/goals/copilot-intro.md

 Customers with a *Viva Suite* or *Viva Goals Standalone* license, or a trial version of either, can activate Copilot in the Viva Goals admin center.

-## Configuring copilot settings using Viva Feature Access Management
+## Configuring Copilot access using Viva Feature Access Management
 You can use VFAM in either the Microsoft 365 admin center or by using PowerShell cmdlets.
 You can enable or disable access to Copilot in Viva Goals for everyone, for specific users, or for specific groups by creating tenant or group level access policies.

 For example, to disable access to Copilot in Viva Goals for only your users in Germany, you do the following: